 Both the Pfizer and Moderna COVID-19 vaccines are over 90% effective.
 For reference, the FDA set a bar that the vaccine must be at least 50% effective to be considered for authorization.
 Both versions are far surpassing that.
 For further perspective, annual flu vaccines are 40-60% effective, whereas the two doses of the measles vaccine are 97% effective.

-Most likely, no. In most cases, a hospital or pharmacy will receive either the Pfizer or Moderna version of the vaccine.
-Just remember, both are extremely effective and will provide you with ample protection from Coronavirus.
+Most likely, no. In most cases, a hospital or pharmacy will receive one version of the vaccine.

 The second dose should be scheduled 21 days after the first shot for the Pfizer vaccine, and 28 days after for Moderna.
 You should try to get your second shot as close to the recommended three-week or one-month interval as possible — it’s most likely you scheduled it at the end of your first appointment.

 The Pfizer and Moderna vaccines require two doses.
 The Johnson & Johnson vaccine has been proven effective with just one dose.

 Moderna reported that full protection starts at 14 days after the second dose, while Pfizer reports seven days after the second dose.
 After your second dose, you should still continue to wear a mask, socially distance, and wash your hands.

 While the first vaccine shot offers some protection from COVID-19, the second shot increases your protection from the virus significantly and helps it last longer.
 If you don’t get the second shot, the effectiveness of the vaccine is compromised, which puts you and those around you at greater risk.